Museum of Natural History

-Founded in 1860 as the centre for scientific study at the University of Oxford, the Museum of Natural History now holds the University’s internationally-significant collections of geological and zoological specimens.
-Housed in a stunning example of neo-Gothic architecture, the Museum’s growing collections underpin a broad programme of natural environment research, teaching and public engagement.
-Among its most famous features are the Oxfordshire dinosaurs, the only soft tissue remains of a Dodo, and the swifts in the tower.
+Founded in 1860 as the centre for scientific study at the University of Oxford, the Museum of Natural History holds the University’s internationally significant collections of geological and zoological specimens.
+Housed in a stunning example of neo-Gothic architecture, the museum’s growing collections underpin a broad programme of natural environment research, teaching and public engagement.
+Among its most famous features are the Oxfordshire dinosaurs, the only soft tissue remains of a dodo, and the swifts in the tower.

-The museum was a Finalist in the Art Fund Prize for Museum of the Year in 2015 and was crowned Best of the Best at the Museums + Heritage Awards in 2016.
+The museum was a Finalist in the Art Fund Prize for Museum of the Year in 2015 and was awarded Best of the Best at the Museums + Heritage Awards in 2016.

 Director: Professor Paul Smith